Migration & Upgrade Guide¶

 - Read the changelog — check the GitHub releases for breaking changes.

-- Back up your database — always snapshot MongoDB before upgrading.
+- Back up your database — snapshot MongoDB or PostgreSQL, depending on

 git pullthe latest tag. - Run database migrations — apply any schema changes (see below).